 Two Days / One Night

-Get into the holiday spirit with a tour of St. Mary’s County featuring holiday lights, small town charm, and colonial traditions!
+Get into the holiday spirit with a tour of St. Mary’s featuring holiday lights, small town charm, and festive traditions!

 First Stop: St. Mary’s County Welcome Center.
 Freshen up at our Welcome Center housed in a historic building that was once part of the Charlotte Hall Military Academy.

 Second Stop: Cecil’s Country Store and Cecil’s Old Mill.
 Shop for unique Christmas gifts at the turn-of-the-century country store and adjacent old mill.
 Find antiques, collectibles, and artwork by local artists.

 Third Stop: Holiday Lunch at Historic St. Mary’s City.
 Step back in time to the 17th-century at Historic St. Mary’s City, Maryland’s first colony and first capital!
 Enjoy lunch near the State House of 1676 decorated for the holidays.
 Then, tour Historic St. Mary’s City and experience what life was like in colonial Maryland through living history exhibits.

 Fourth Stop: Dinner.
 Enjoy dinner at a lovely group-friendly restaurant.

 Fifth Stop: Christmas Light Display at Flat Iron Farm.
 See the beautiful Christmas light display at Flat Iron Farm!
 The theme of the light display changes each year.
 The farm also features Christmas shops and goodies.

 Overnight: Stay at one of our finest group-friendly hotels and enjoy the special touches that make you know you are welcome!
 Enjoy a complimentary breakfast before beginning a second exciting day!